DFEAGILEDEVOPS/MTC/deploy/workflow/workflow.md

 # Proposed Workflow Changes

-As per recent discussion, here is an outline of the proposed changes.
+As per recent discussion, here is an outline of the proposed changes...

 ## Developer starts work on feature/bug